EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 A: **Techniques**:

 - **TCP Connect Scan** - This type of scan connects to the target port and completes a full **three-way handshake** (SYN, SYN/ACK, and ACK):
-  - **Slower** than other scan types;
+  - **Slower** than other scan types
-  - **Logged** by the target system;
+  - **Logged** by the target system
 - **TCP SYN Scan** - Only a SYN packet is sent to the target port.
-  - **SYN/ACK** response → Port is LISTENING.
+  - **SYN/ACK** response → Port is LISTENING
-  - **RST/ACK** response → Port is NOT LISTENING.
+  - **RST/ACK** response → Port is NOT LISTENING
-  - **Not Logged** by the target system;
+  - **Not Logged** by the target system
-  - This form of scanning can produce a DOS condition on the target by opening a large number of half-open connections;
+  - This form of scanning can produce a DOS condition on the target by opening a large number of half-open connections
-  - Relatively safe.
+  - Relatively safe
 - **TCP FIN Scan** - Sends a FIN packet to the target port:
-  - Based on *RFC 793*, the target system should send back an RST for all closed ports;
+  - Based on *RFC 793*, the target system should send back an RST for all closed ports
-  - Only works on UNIX-based TCP/IP stacks.
+  - Only works on UNIX-based TCP/IP stacks
 - **TCP Xmas Tree scan** - This technique sends a FIN, URG, and PUSH packet to the target port:
-  - Based on RFC 793, the target system should send back an RST for all closed ports.
+  - Based on RFC 793, the target system should send back an RST for all closed ports
 - **TCP NULL Scan** - Turns off all flags:
-  - Based on RFC 793, the target system should send back an RST for all closed ports.
+  - Based on RFC 793, the target system should send back an RST for all closed ports
 - **TCP ACK Scan** - Used to map out firewall rule sets:
   - It can help determine if the firewall is a simple packet filter allowing only established connections (connections with the ACK bit set) or a stateful firewall performing advance packet filtering.
 - **TCP Windows Scan**:
   - May detect open as well as filtered/non filtered ports on some systems (AIX, FreeBSD and so on), due to an anomaly in the way the TCP window size is reported.
 - **TCP RPC Scan**:
-  - Specific in UNIX systems;
+  - Specific in UNIX systems
   - Used to detect and identify RPC (Remote Procedure Call) ports, their associated program and version number.
 - **UDP Scan** - Sends a UDP packet to the target port:
-  - ICMP "Port Unreachable" response → Port is closed.
+  - ICMP "Port Unreachable" response → Port is closed
-  - No response → Port is likely open.
+  - No response → Port is likely open
-  - Very slow process.
+  - Very slow process

 **Tools**:

 - &#128295; ` Nmap:` one of the most feature-rich port-scanning tools out there.
 First perform **host discovery** and by then **port scanning** only if the host that have been identified as being alive.
   - `option -sS`: TCP SYN Scan;
   - `option -oN`: save the report in human-readable format to a file;
   - `option -f`: **fragment the packet**, against a simple packet filter as primary firewall.
 Depending on the sophistication of the target network and hosts, the scans performed thus far may have easily been detected;